 If you’re not used to reading them, credit reports can make about as much sense as a restaurant menu printed in a foreign language.
 At least in a restaurant, you can point to what someone else is having.
-But if you don’t know how to read your credit file, you could make mistakes that could lead to your financial life being harder than it needs to be.
+But if you don’t know how to read your credit report, you could make mistakes that could lead to your financial life being harder than it needs to be.

 Here are some common misinterpretations people make about their credit reports and how to avoid them.

 They have too many student loans listed for me

 When student loans are listed on credit reports, they are often broken up into individual loans for each semester you took out a loan.
 Of course, you still want to make sure all the loans are yours, but don’t be surprised if you see a lot of loans listed under the same provider.

 Why is there someone else’s name is on my report

 When companies like Equifax, Experian and TransUnion compile your information, they look to gather up all financial information that is being reported for you.
 In doing so, they may accidentally confuse you with someone with a similar name or other bit of identifying information.
 This can result in that person’s name, address, date of birth, Social Security number, etc. being mistakenly listed on your credit report.
 You can always have this kind of information removed from your credit report by disputing the information at the website of the bureau that is listing the information.
 You can access the website for the individual bureaus listed above by simply adding “.com” onto the name of the credit reporting agency.

 I paid that collection account, it shouldn’t be on my report anymore

 Collection agencies aren’t required to remove a collections account from your credit reports once you have paid it.
 All they are required to do is list that the account has been satisfied.
 Negative accounts like these stay on your credit report for seven years from when the account first went delinquent with the original creditor, whether they are paid or not.